clipmagic/DropboxAPI/README.md

 ## Installation
 * Download the zip file into your site/modules folder then expand the zip file.
 * Next, login to ProcessWire > go to Modules > click "Refresh".
 You should see a note that a new module was found.
-Install the ProcessRecurringEvents module.
+Install the ProcessDropboxAPI module.

 ## Usage